serverdensity/sd-agent-core-plugins/redisdb/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/redisdb/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.

-# Service Checks

-`redis.can_connect`:

-Returns CRITICAL if the Agent cannot connect to Redis to collect metrics, otherwise OK.

-# Further Reading

-Read our [series of blog posts](https://www.datadoghq.com/blog/how-to-monitor-redis-performance-metrics/) about how to monitor your Redis servers with Datadog.